pharaox/carnalitas_x/README.md

 #### Slave Prices

 In this mod, slaves are bought and sold at prices that better reflect their actual value.
-Most of the factors inflencing the base price of a slave are the same as those influencing the cost of recruiting a guest, with similar impact:
+Most of the factors influencing the base price of a slave are the same as those influencing the cost of recruiting a guest, with similar impact:

 * base (10)
 * claims (100 to 250)